This lesson will cover the following topics:

 conditions configuration required when enabling record ID mode

 Save and preview your project.
-Click the Get button to pull through your contact's last name, and update a few surnames.
-When pushing the updates to Salesforce, only content that matches the condition will be pushed to Salesforce.
+Click the Get button to pull through your contact's last name and update a few surnames.
+When the updates are pushed to Salesforce, only content that matches the condition will be moved to Salesforce.

 Screenshot showing how bulk mode updates can be applied